SunshineXiong/HospitalClinicalFinal/README.md

 - Logs user activties (successful and failed attempts with logins and actions)

 Running the Program:
+  Requirements:
+    - Python 3.x
+    - pandas
+    - numpy
+    - matplotlib
+  Setting Up via Terminal
+  1. pip install pandas numpy matplotlib (install dependencies)
-2. Run command line in Terminal: python main.py
+  2. python main.py (run the program)

 Notes:
-- Data is stored in csv files (patients_data, credentials, notes, usagelog)
+- Data is stored in csv files (Patient_data, Credentials, Notes, usagelog)
 - Ensure all files are in the same folder as main.py